tenebra-dev/tenebra-dev/README.md

 ## 🌱 I’m currently studying these technologies:
-I’m learning some new stuff right now to help me choose a area to focus on the next years.
--  Solidity
--  C++/C#
+I’m trying to focus on some technologies rn:
--  DOTNET
+-  Java/JavaScript
 -  React
 -  Node.js